shababcardinity/fjundzer/README.md

 <summary>10.
 If everything is done correctly, you should be prompted</summary>
 <img src="https://user-images.githubusercontent.com/76772655/105855047-4dfabd80-5ff0-11eb-8570-1e0aeb7dd44c.png" width="800"></details>

+After complete installation you can set configurations in Store -> Configuration -> Payment Methods
 #### Using app/code
 Put this inside app/code/Cardinity/Payment